When the Navajos help the Hopi's

 Greeting from the windy Southwest.
 Although the temperature seem to be climbing, the wind has be howling and throwing things around in angry fashion.
 We have had gusts this week in the afternoon approaching 50 miles and hour.
 Hopefully, things will settle down in April.

-As you probably are aware, the Southwest Indian Foundation works with numerous tribes and Pueblos in the remote high desert areas of the Southwest, Although we work primarily with the Navajo people are closer, and because we are the largest tribe when and where possible we extend out to the smaller Pueblos and the Hopi villages.
+As you probably are aware, the Southwest Indian Foundation works with numerous indigenous peoples and Pueblos in the remote high desert areas of the Southwest, Although we work primarily with the Navajo people are closer, and because we are the largest tribe when and where possible we extend out to the smaller Pueblos and the Hopi villages.

 I had something of a desperate cry last from the Hopi Village of Shungopavi.
 Jeanette Sahneyah is a very kind sweet woman.
 There is a serious problem with her home.
 There is mold infestation and her roof is caving in.
 It is somewhat dire.
 She also has grandchildren under her roof she is trying to care for.
 The mold presents some serious potential health risks.